chzhang2007/bios10007-final-project/README.md

-# A Comprehensive Analysis of Exome Sequencing Data from the 1000 Genomes Project for Disease-Associated Genetic Variants
+# Unraveling the Potential of the ADRB1 Gene Variant in Congestive Heart Failure Management through Exome Sequencing Analysis of the 1000 Genomes Project Data

 Dylan Patel, Peter Yao, Celine Zhang